-With today being Black Friday, everyone is offering deals to save you money.
-With Autumn in full flow, rain and wind can cause expensive damage to your home.
+With Black Friday later this week, everyone is offering deals to save you money.
+With Autumn in full flow and Winter well on its way, rain and wind can cause expensive damage to your home.

 Whilst we have no deals for Black Friday, we will offer you the opportunity to save yourself money throughout the years.
 The pictures used below are the result of failing to act early.

 As a Black Friday treat, we are going to post our Top Tips for inspecting your own roof.